superfaceai/demo-cloudflare-shopify/README.md

 The `Client` configuration includes the environment variables (api keys) and "preopens" which describe a virtual filesystem where the assets are stored.

-As defined by Cloudflare each worker has a fetch handler.
-Inside the the handler, we instruct the `Client` which profile `client.getProfile('profile')` and use case `profile.getUseCase('usecase')` to use.
+As defined by Cloudflare, each worker has a fetch handler.
+Inside the handler, we instruct the `Client` which profile `client.getProfile('profile')` and use case `profile.getUseCase('usecase')` to use.
 Note the `getProfile()` does not have to be called on every request.

 Finally, we call `usecase.perform(input, { provider: 'provider', parameters: { /* ... */ }, security: { /* ... */ } })`.
 Input is the use case input while parameters and security depends on the provider.
 The `perform()` function then either: